create3000/x_ite/docs/_posts/components/Rendering/TriangleSet.md

 #### Warnings

 - The provided value of TriangleSet *colorPerVertex* field is ignored and always treated as true.
-- If child Color\|ColorRGBA node is not provided, then geometry is rendered using corresponding Appearance and material/texture values.
+- If child Color or ColorRGBA node is not provided, then geometry is rendered using corresponding Appearance and material/texture values.

 ### SFBool [ ] **normalPerVertex** TRUE